 For some countries, appealing to LGBTQ+ tourists is part of the national tourism strategy.
-The Visit Denmark website, for example, has resources for LGBTQ+ visitors, such as events, accommodations, bars, and more where truly everyone can feel safe and comfortable.
+The Visit Denmark website(opens in a new tab), for example, has resources for LGBTQ+ visitors, such as events, accommodations, bars, and more where truly everyone can feel safe and comfortable.
 It also relays the history of the gay rights movement in Denmark and shows how they were ahead of the curve in many areas.
 This is a straightforward way to not only ease the anxiety of LGBTQ+ people who may be looking to travel there, but also to encourage them to come.
-The German National Tourist Board prominently displays its affiliation with the International Gay & Lesbian Travel Association (IGLTA) and offers a mix of information about activities and accommodation (among other helpful tips) specifically catered to LGBTQ+ tourists as well as basic travel information, such as how to get there and what to see.

 Visit Malta has taken a unique approach to touting its suitability for LGBTQ+ travelers.
 Their page on “Gay Friendly Malta(opens in a new tab)” gives a brief insight into the island’s acceptance of LGBTQ+ people, including their number-one ranking on the ILGA-Europe Rainbow Index in 2016.
 Possibly more importantly, it provides links to another useful site: Gay Guide Malta(opens in a new tab).
 This non-profit provides in-depth information on all aspects of touring and travel that could be of interest to LGBTQ+ tourists, from the “Malta Gay Scene” to “Gay Marriage” to the “Gay-Friendly List”.
 Such a comprehensive guide paints a picture of Malta as an extremely gay-friendly tourist destination, a gesture that is sure to ease the minds of LGBTQ+ travelers.
 After all, a country with such an abundance of LGBTQ+ resources likely has them as a result of already welcoming many such customers.